 To fulfill its work in support of its mission and aims, the Foundation may collect, store and process personal data about our applicants, grant holders, contacts, members of staff, trustees, advisors, contractors, and other third parties, and we are committed to handling personal data in accordance with data protection law.
-You can be assured that we will only request and retain personal information if we have a lawful basis to do so, as outlined by the General Data Protection Regulation (GDPR) (EU 2016/679) 2018, and by the Data Protection Act 1998.
+You can be assured that we will only request and retain personal information if we have a lawful basis to do so, as outlined by the General Data Protection Regulation (GDPR) (EU 2016/679) 2018, and by the Data Protection Bill 2018.

 The Foundation is the ‘data controller’ of the personal data provided to and stored and processed by the Foundation.

 The Foundation may change this policy occasionally by updating this page.
 You should check this periodically to ensure that you are up to date with our latest version.
 You are also welcome to request copy of the policy at any time.
 This policy is effective from May 2018.